The f0(1370) controversy from dispersive meson-meson scattering data analyses

 In Fig.~\ref{Fig:CNconv} we show in blue the pole masses (top) and half widths (bottom) for each $N$.
 Statistical errors are propagated from the CFD input \cite{GarciaMartin:2011cn,Kaminski:2006qe,Pelaez:2004vs}.
 For each $N$ a systematic uncertainty is added by considering several intervals up to 25 MeV lower in either segment end.
 Results are very stable for the three resonances and their uncertainties are obtained from a weighted average of the values for each $N$.
 Note that the energy where the CFD tensor-isoscalar partial-wave phase reaches $\pi/2$ was fixed at 1274.5 MeV, so the $f_2(1270)$ pole appears at $1267.5-i\, 94\,$MeV, with negligible error.
 The $f_0(1500)$ pole is found at $1523^{+16}_{-10}-i\,\left( 52^{+16}_{-11}\right)$ MeV.
-As these two resonances are not too wide, their pole parameters are similar to their RPP BW values~\cite{pdg}.
+As these two resonances are fairly narrow, their pole parameters are similar to their RPP BW values~\cite{pdg}.

-All in all, in the first row of Tab.~\ref{tab:res} we provide the value for the $f_0(1370)$ pole parameters, obtained from the $\pi\pi\to\pi\pi$ FDR method.
-We assign isospin zero to this pole since a consistent but less accurate pole is also found in the $F^{I_t=1}=F^0/3+F^1/2-5F^2/6$ FDR, but not in the $F^{+0}=(F^1+F^2)/2$ amplitude.
-The spin cannot be deduced from FDRs alone, but we will show below that a consistent pole in the $\pi\pi\to \pi\pi$ scalar wave appears with other methods that require further approximations.
+Hence, in Tab.~\ref{tab:res} we provide the $f_0(1370)$ pole parameters, obtained from the $\pi\pi\to\pi\pi$ FDR method.
+We assign isospin zero to this pole since a consistent but less accurate pole is also found in the $F^{I_t=1}=F^0/3+F^1/2-5F^2/6$ FDR.
+FDRs alone do not fix the spin, but a consistent pole in the $\pi\pi\to \pi\pi$ scalar wave is found below with somewhat less rigorous methods.

 Concerning systematic errors, since the $\pi\pi$ CFD is a piece-wise function, we provided later three simple ``global'' analytic parameterizations~\cite{Pelaez:2019eqa}, almost identical among themselves and to the CFD up to 1.42 GeV.
-Indeed, they fit the Roy and GKPY equations output in the real axis and complex plane validity domains, together with the FDRs up to 1.42 GeV.
+Indeed, they fit Roy and GKPY equations output in the real axis and complex plane validity domains, as well as the FDRs up to 1.42 GeV.
 By construction, they contain \sig and $f_0(980)$ poles consistent with their dispersive values.
-From 1.42 GeV up to 2 GeV they describe three different data sets, covering alternative $f_0(1500)$ scenarios.
-Table~\ref{tab:res} shows their resulting poles with the same method just applied to the CFD.
+From 1.42 GeV up to 2 GeV they describe three widely different data sets, covering radically different $f_0(1500)$ scenarios.
+Still, Table~\ref{tab:res} shows their very similar $f_0(1370)$ poles using the same FDR+$C_N$ method.